NEXT MEETING: Monday Night, January 9th, 2017

 We are very proud to have a recent influx of many new hams.
 Attend this meeting and you will leave as much more informed, regardless if you have been a ham for weeks or decades.

 Raffle prizes include a new Baofeng GT-3WP waterproof dual-band handheld radio and several other nice prizes including Craftsman tools.

 Are you on Twitter?
 Follow us @CAUHFGroup

 Twitter has grown and evolved to now become the #1 social media platform in the world.
-It’s a communications tool like no other, widely accepted by most businesses, organizations, churches and government agencies.
+It’s a communications tool like none other.
 If you do not have a Twitter account, you should get one if for no other reason than to stay in touch with the CAUHF Group as well as other organizations related to amateur radio, weather, disaster response or breaking news.
 Signing up for Twitter is free.
-You do not have to tweet in order to have a Twitter account; you can just simply RECEIVE and READ the tweets (news or information) from others that you choose to “follow”.
-If you “follow” someone or an organization, you will instantaneously receive their latest tweet.
 You will need a free Twitter app on your iPhone, Android Phone or Windows Phone.
 On a PC, there is a free app for Windows 8.1 and Windows 10.
-Otherwise, just use any browser to go to http://www.twitter.com
+Otherwise, just use any browser to go to http://www.twitter.com/CAUHFGroup

 Follow the CAUHF Group and AR Links System @CAUHFGroup

-Following the program, we held an election for new officers for the CAUHF Group.
+We held our annual election for new officers on October 3rd.
 The results are:

 President: Steven Hicks, W5NLR